Tag: portfolio strategies

 Hedges should exhibit low to negative correlation like some of the other assets in the analysis.
 When we design the hedge portions of our clients’ portfolios we are generally looking for assets that move more independently of equity holdings.

-As a disclaimer, I have a small amount of bitcoin – out of interest in the underlying technology and as a way to more closely follow how the crypto markets evolve over time – not as a hedge to anything in my core portfolio.
+As a disclaimer, I have a small amount of Bitcoin out of interest in the underlying technology and as a way to more closely follow how the crypto markets evolve over time.
+But I do not hold it as hedge to anything in my core portfolio.

 • Client Letter #4: Living Off a Portfolio’s Income